Virginia Centennial Celebration – Serving the Commonwealth Since 1922

 As an early Centennial action, we have installed a new plaque in coordination with Nelson County Parks and Recreation at the Crozet Tunnel.
 This plaque was unveiled in September 2020, but due to COVID-19, attendance was limited to Virginia State Officials only.
 Therefore, the Virginia Section will be holding our own dedication ceremony this year when our members from across the state can attend.
 As shown in the photographs below the plaque is mounted on a pedestal that symbolizes the tunnel.

 Other events being planned for the Centennial Celebration include a boat tour of the bridges and other civil engineering projects in the Virginia Tidewater area, providing an opportunity for our members to bring their next generation of civil engineers and family to learn how our profession has served the public for the last hundred years.
 We will also be hosting tours at other ASCE landmarks across the state using our interactive map that will have historical photos and write ups of the projects.
 In addition, historical information and photos collected for the Centennial will be posted on the Virginia Section’s website.

-We are just a year away from our Centennial Celebration Year, so we are well underway with planning and have already completed several actions, thanks to the dedication of the Committee Members, Supporters, and the Virginia Section Board.
+We are just a few months away from our Centennial Celebration Year, so we are well underway with planning and have already completed several actions, thanks to the dedication of the Committee Members, Supporters, and the Virginia Section Board.
 We are looking forward to our Celebration, and this once in a hundred-year opportunity to not only recognize those civil engineers that have gone before us but to also inspire the next generation of civil engineers through our STEM Centennial Pamphlet, interactive map, and Centennial tours.